JF-Lalonde/jekyll-now/_posts/2017-11-06-how-to-host-a-rails-app-on-a-raspberry-pi-cluster-with-docker-swarm.md

 I tried implementing stress testing to demonstrate how containers would move from node to node, or how new containers could automatically be created when needed.
 However the stress testing software I found was difficult to work with out of the four that I tried, only jfusterm’s [Stress](https://hub.docker.com/r/jfusterm/stress/) worked (and to a limited extent at that)

 The only stress test I was able to run was by starting containers that consume 100% of the server’s CPU.
 However they were all shutdown immediately.
-This lead me to rethink my assumptions.
+This led me to rethink my assumptions.

 In the future I hope to run Kubernetes and use the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) to better show realtime values like CPU and Memory usage.